Ready For It?

 Having a hard time with that?
 Hang in there with me.

 While white privilege is no minor prize, I think it’s fair to say that nowadays garden variety racism isn’t exactly rational.
-After all, most of the rewards resulting from racism accrue to those on top of the political and economic hierarchy, making the privileges of race enjoyed by wage earning whites pretty poor consolation for being jerked around by self-centered elites deregulating finance, lowering wages, and disenfranchising us by turning our government into an oligarchy.
+After all, most of the rewards resulting from racism accrue to those on top of the political and economic hierarchy, making the privileges of race enjoyed by wage earning whites pretty poor consolation for being jerked around by self-centered elites deregulating finance, lowering wages, and disenfranchising us by turning our democratic republic into an oligarchy.

 But irrationality is something we’re all guilty of.
 And where racism is concerned, matters grow even more complicated.
 Racism is one of the most deeply held, ideologically integrated traditions in the culture of white folks.
 And for most of white history, racism was perfectly rational and well within white self-interest.